brooklynrail/brooklynrail-platform/content/events/2021/04/the-sound-of-science-artists-and-scientists-discuss-climate-change.md

 event_platform:
   - zoom
 ---
-Please note this event is planned to run until **3:30pm EST.** We'll open with an artist dialog followed by a musical performance followed by a second dialog on the intersections between music and science.
+Please note this event is planned to run until about **3:30pm EST.** We'll open with an artist dialog followed by a musical performance followed by a second dialog on the intersections between music and science.
 As always, we'll have an audience q&a and close with a poetry reading.

+> **1pm EST:** Artist dialog with Andrea Andersson, Torkwase Dyson, John Gerrard, and Miranda Massie hosted by Paul D. Miller
+>
+> **2pm EST:** Musical performances from The ClimateMusic Project, DJ Spooky, and Jacqueline Asutermann with Eve Ó Donnell and Lea Luka Tiziana Sikau
+>
+> **3pm EST:** Science and Music dialog with Jacqueline Asutermann, Laurie Goldman, Dr. Andrew Jones, Andrew Revkin, and Erik Ian Walker hosted by Paul D. Miller